mukey6/Group-11-Project/README.md

 # Interactive Front-End Project
-University of Minnesota - Coding Bootcamp Homework 7 (Group Project)
+University of Minnesota - Coding Bootcamp Homework 7 (Group Project) Our group created a Recipe Guide web application.
+A user can look up a specific ingredient and our application populates recipes and images that include that specific search.

 ## Team Members
 Molly Montgomery <br>